Focusing on my breath. That’s what they say you should do, right? When you think you might stop breathing because life hurts so bad?

-Cuddled up next to him, I started sobbing – something I’ve been doing more regularly these days… but this cry felt more intense than all the others before it.
-It was accompanied by an intense sense of fear.
+Cuddled up next to him, I started sobbing – something I’ve been doing more regularly these days… but this cry felt more intense than all the others before and was accompanied by an intense sense of fear.

-So, as usual, it wasn’t the sex that bothered me.
-It’s that, for the first time, it seems like Brad is falling in love with someone, and she is clearly falling in love with him.
+It wasn’t the sex that bothered me.
+It’s that, for the first time, it seems like Brad might be falling in love with someone, and she is clearly falling in love with him.
 And, to make it worse, she’s not interested in polyamory.
 While she hasn’t exactly led a monogamous lifestyle, I can tell she wants him – all of him – in a monogamous way.
 And it scares the shit out of me.

 It was the first time I’d experienced jealousy as gripping, terrifying fear.
 I just couldn’t identify exactly what I was afraid of.
-Abandonment, sure.
-Ultimately, probably, the fear of being alone.
-But most clearly it seemed to be the fear of replacement and the fear of not measuring up to her, of being inadequate or less than her.
+Abandonment, of course.
+But moreso, the fear of replacement, and of being inadequate or less than her.

 I know that’s silly, because I’ve experienced that magic with Ben.
 So I know I have it.
-I just don’t know that Brad and I have experienced that kind of sexual magic with each other to the degree we’re experiencing it with our new partners.
+Brad and I just haven’t experienced it together.
 And that’s a painful realization.

 What if what his cousin and my sister said was true?
-What if Brad and I were just never really that in love?
+What if Brad and I were just never really that “in love”?
 What if we’re just not soul mates?
 What if that’s why we wanted to be polyamorous?
-Because on some level we new we could connect better sexually with other people?
+Because subconsciously we knew we could connect better sexually with other people?
 And if we were never really “in love” with each other, why do we stay together, they both asked.

 I wanted to say what they said was just a result of their monogamous conditioning… but I don’t even know what’s true anymore.

-I do know that even if it’s true that we are more sexually compatible with other people, it doesn’t mean I want him to disappear from my life.
+Even if we are more sexually compatible with other people, it doesn’t mean I want him to disappear.
 I love him more than I’ve ever loved anyone other than my daughter.
 The thought of him leaving, feels like the thought of my soul getting up and walking out of my body.

 I know that sounds “codependent,” but I don’t even care.
 He is my family.
 He is my BEST friend in the world.
 We created LIFE together.
 Fuck… I’m crying again.

-Ugh… I’m back to my original conclusion… Why does it matter if the sexual energy with our new partners burns brighter than perhaps it ever did between Brad and I?
 Sure, sexual chemistry and passion is a vitally important part of life.
 But so is the family bond I have with the father of my child.
 I pray to the universe I can stay connected to him, in one loving way or the other.
-I pray to god, I can always have a place in his heart and a place to rest my weary head on his chest.
+I pray to god, I can always have a place in his heart and a place to rest my head on his chest.

 He confirmed my worst fear – “No.”

-Of course, he’s asked me the same question several times over the last few months – “can we be monogamous again?” – and I’ve said no. I’ve seriously considered it, because as good as the sex is with Ben, I’ve often felt it wasn’t worth losing Brad over.
+Of course, he’s asked me the same question several times over the last few months, and I’ve said no. I’ve seriously considered it, because as good as the sex is with Ben, I’ve often felt it wasn’t worth losing Brad over.
 But ultimately I know monogamy wouldn’t solve our problems.